-Although popular brands may spend a lot of time, effort, and money on marketing activities, they enjoy an enviable recall in the consumer’s mind.
-Generic brands (private brands) don’t have to spend a lot on marketing for diametrically opposite reasons.
+Although popular brands may spend a lot of time, effort, and money on marketing activities, they enjoy an enviable recall in the consumer's mind.
+For diametrically opposite reasons, generic brands (private brands) don't have to spend a lot on marketing.

-Private labels were considered a serious threat to established brands since the 1990s for a variety of reasons such as :
+Private labels have been considered a serious threat to established brands since the 1990s for a variety of reasons such as :